gaming-events/schedule-2021/index.md

 # 2021 Schedule of livestreamed Gaming Events & Presentations
 ## Check where to watch live!

 Below you will find a list of all upcoming gaming events, conferences, and presentations.
 Please feel free to share and if something is missing either comment or commit an update.
 The list will be updated as often as possible.
-Bookmark this page as it will become your best friend for gaming updates. :wink:
+Bookmark this page as it will become your best friend for gaming updates.

 ### Upcoming livestreams